iogbole/blog.israelo/_posts/2025-09-15-agentic-journey.md

 Products that ignore these principles will quickly become too expensive to use.
 Products that design for **compression, context, and efficiency** will win.

 Gartner's research underscores this reality.
-They  predicts that over `40%` of agentic AI projects will be scrapped by the end of 2027 due to escalating costs and unclear business value.
+They predict that over 40% of agentic AI projects will be scrapped by the end of 2027 due to escalating costs and unclear business value.
 Most of these initiatives are still in early, experimental stages and often driven by hype rather than practical application.
 Gartner also notes a trend of “agent washing,” where vendors mislabel conventional AI tools as agentic without true autonomous capabilities (source: [Reuters](https://www.reuters.com/business/over-40-agentic-ai-projects-will-be-scrapped-by-2027-gartner-says-2025-06-25))

 Anthropic’s **Model Context Protocol (MCP)** is an early signal of what’s coming.
 It shows how agents can manage multi-step processes across tools in a structured, context-aware way.